Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Mission to Mars

 \subsection{Mass Budget}

 While crew, modules (habitat and cargo), and transport capsules remain constant, the type of propulsion and number of engines are variables of the problem.
-Propellants and tanks are also dependent on the execution time of the manoeuvres, since we considered different levels of finite burn losses~\cite{Brown1998}.
-The human habitat and cargo modules (including all necessary systems and payloads), and transport capsules, are an extrapolation from Mars Direct~\cite{Zubrin1996} and DRA 5.0~\cite{MarsArchitectureSteeringGroup2009} concepts using typical guidelines~\cite{Fortescue2011}.
+Propellants and tanks are also dependent on the execution time of the manoeuvres, since we considered different levels of finite burn losses~\citep{Brown1998}.
+The human habitat and cargo modules (including all necessary systems and payloads), and transport capsules, are an extrapolation from Mars Direct~\citep{Zubrin1996} and DRA 5.0~\citep{MarsArchitectureSteeringGroup2009} concepts using typical guidelines~\citep{Fortescue2011}.

-The mass budget for the mission is therefore comprised of: \begin{itemize} \item Manned spacecraft (a fixed value including all systems and crew, except the propulsion system): $M_{fixed}^{Manned} = 38\,\unit{t}$; \item Cargo spacecraft (again with exception of the propulsion system): $M_{fixed}^{Cargo}= 42\,\unit{t}$; \item Mars operations vehicle (which will follow with the cargo spacecraft) $M^{MOV}= 18\,\unit{t}$; \item Propulsion System, $M_{PS}$: \begin{itemize} \item Impulsive engines (chemical or nuclear); \item Continuous Thrust Engines, including: \begin{itemize} \item Electric propulsion case: solar panels including structure, and power processing electronics; \item Rubbia's concept engine case: the radiator \& reflector; \end{itemize} \end{itemize} \item Propellants, $M_{P}^T$; \item Propellant tanks, $M_{T}^T$; \end{itemize} The mass of the propellant tanks can be computed from the fuel mass (computed using the algorithm described in section~\ref{subsec:Fuel_Calculations}), using a fitting function (from several specifications of existing tanks as input parameters~\cite{ASTRIUMSpaceTransportation2010}).
+The mass budget for the mission is therefore comprised of: \begin{itemize} \item Crewed S/C (a fixed value including all systems and crew, except the propulsion system): $M_{fixed}^{Crewed} = \SI{38}{\tonne}$; \item Cargo S/C (again with exception of the propulsion system): $M_{fixed}^{Cargo}= \SI{42}{\tonne}$; \item Mars operations vehicle (which will follow with the cargo S/C) $M^{MOV}= \SI{18}{\tonne}$; \item Propulsion System, $M_{PS}$: \begin{itemize} \item Impulsive engines (chemical or nuclear); \item Continuous Thrust Engines, including: \begin{itemize} \item Electric propulsion case: solar panels including structure, and power processing electronics; \item Rubbia's concept engine case: the radiator \& reflector; \end{itemize} \end{itemize} \item Propellants, $M_{P}^T$; \item Propellant tanks, $M_{T}^T$; \end{itemize} The mass of the propellant tanks can be computed from the propellant mass (computed using the algorithm described in section~\ref{subsec:Fuel_Calculations}), using a fitting function from several specifications of existing tanks as input parameters~\citep{ASTRIUMSpaceTransportation2010}.
 Furthermore, they are sized in order to be empty and discarded after each large manoeuvre, as possible.